-In order to appeal to some of the best employees out there, smart companies are fostering and supporting a remote workforce.
-This means providing a way for staff to communicate and engage either through a home office setup or other outlets while traveling.
-In addition to a strong brand reputation and offering competitive salaries, companies must also offer remote workforce opportunities to help bring in the best of the best.
-According to a Gallup poll, a flexible work schedule and working off-site plays a big role in attracting and retaining employees.
-Our jobs make up a huge part of our days, and the companies that are able to keep employees happy for the 40 or more hours they’re working each week, will reap huge benefits.
-In order to attract top-notch talent, companies need to modernize, and one way to do this is by offering off-site work options.
+In order to appeal to some of the best employees out there, smart companies are supporting a remote workforce.
+This means providing ways for staff to communicate and engage, either through a home office or other outlets while traveling.
+In addition to a strong brand reputation and offering competitive salaries, companies must also offer remote workforce opportunities.
+According to a Gallup poll, a flexible work schedule and working off-site play big roles in attracting and retaining employees.
+Our jobs make up a huge part of our days.
+And the companies that are able to keep employees happy for the 40 or more hours they’re working each week, will reap huge benefits.
+To attract top-notch talent, companies need to modernize, and one way to do this is by offering off-site work options.

 Here are a few things to know about the new remote workforce culture:

-According to a recent Forbes article, approximately 75% of the global workforce is going to be made up by Millennials by the year 2025.
+According to a recent Forbes article, approximately 75% of the global workforce will be made up of Millennials by 2025.
 That means that Millennials are already shaping the future of the workplace – and they’re asking to work remotely.
 It’s not just Millennials either.
 Gallup also found that not only are more employees working off-site, but they are also doing it more frequently.
 Companies that want to stay competitive have to at least consider offering off-site work opportunities.
-While it may seem like off-site workspaces cause a rift between the employer and the employee, it can actually empower employees to feel more important and independent, which makes them better at contributing to a team.
+It may seem like off-site workspaces cause a rift between the employer and the employee.
+However, it can actually empower employees to feel more important and independent, which makes them better at contributing to a team.

-One of the most important things in setting up off-site workspaces is that every employee has to be able to access the tools they need in order to do their job well.
-Up-to-date resources and cutting-edge tools are integral to accomplishing work efficiently, and they can also help employees to think more creatively.
+One of the most important things to remember in setting up off-site workspaces is that every employee has to be able to access the tools they need in order to do their job well.
+Up-to-date resources and cutting-edge tools are integral to accomplishing work efficiently.
+Additionally, they can also help employees to think more creatively.
 These resources have to be accessible everywhere, from their mobile devices to their in-home workstations and their at-home computers.
 Many companies have adopted a BYOD (bring your own device) policy in regard to mobile phones which provides for further flexibility.
-Most companies’ BYOD polices are lacking key elements to protect the employer when someone leaves.
+Most companies’ BYOD policies are lacking key elements to protect the employer when someone leaves.
 Make sure everyone has the right technology so that the standard of service is the same across all employees.

 Even if you opt to hire workers who are going to spend all of their time remotely, you can still instill some personal communications.
 Schedule annual retreats where everyone comes together in the same place to meet and spend a long weekend together.
 Hold video conferences every week or month instead of communicating only via email.
 When a challenge pops up, hop on a phone call to discuss it instead of relying on chat.
 Anytime you have the opportunity to personalize your communication more, do it.
 Staying in close contact will make your employees feel like they’re an important part of the team.

-Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice.
-Our service helps companies embrace a mobile workforce with seamless integration of business voice communications among desk phones, computers and mobile devices so work can be done anytime, anywhere.
+About Level365: Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice.
+Our service helps companies embrace a mobile workforce with seamless integration of business voice communications among desk phones, computers, and mobile devices so work can be done anytime, anywhere.
 Our UC platform extends beyond voice with communication services including Chat/SMS, Presence, Analytics, Cloud Faxing, Business Systems Integration and more.